 .
 If you set the scaling factor to an integer value, the recommended scaling filter isnearest

 .
-NOTE: only works with the SDL2 backend.
-NOTE: SDL3 always useslinear
+NOTE: only works with the SDL2 and SDL3 backend. (default: linear)allow_resize

 : If set totrue